Better protections for vulnerable contractors

 - There were mixed levels of support for other options, such as placing the burden of proving a worker is a contractor on firms, giving Labour Inspectors the ability to decide workers’ employment status, and defining some occupations of workers as employees.

 The work to better protect contractors is separate to the recently announced Fair Pay Agreement system, which focuses on employees only at this stage.
-There is an intention to include contractors in the Fair Pay Agreements system in the future.

 Better protections for vulnerable contractors consultation